drocheam/optrace/docs/source/usage/convolve.rst

 Overview
 _______________

-Convolution can speed up image formation significantly by parallelizing the effect of a PSF (point spread function) for every object point.
-This results in a nearly noise-free image in a small fraction of the time normally required.
+Convolution significantly speeds up image formation by parallelizing the effect of the PSF (point spread function) for every object point.
+This results in a nearly sampling noise-free image in a small fraction of the time normally required for raytracing.
 A PSF is nothing different than the impulse response of the optical system for the given object and image distance combination.
 It changes spatially, but for a small angular range it can be assumed constant.
-However, this also implies that many aberration can't be simulated this way (astigmatism, coma, vignette, distortion, ...).
+However, this also implies that many aberration can't be simulated with this approach, including astigmatism, coma, vignette, and distortion.
-In cases where convolution would be viable a possible approach would be to render a PSF and then apply the PSF to an object using the convolution functionality in optrace.

-The convolution approach requires:
+The convolution approach in optrace requires:

 * the image and its size parameters
 * the PSF and its size parameters